AriqAhmer/ariqahmer.github.io/_posts/2020-10-29-signal-processing.md

 ### Method 1
 In this method we are going to use a simple regression model, mathematically speaking.
 We realise that the law of our regression model could hold to be $$y = Ae^{Bx}$$.
 In this case, we could linearize the equation then apply the Least Squares Method to find a system of normal equations.
-Then using a few selected data values for \(x\) and \(y\) we can perform the regression.
+Then using a few selected data values for $$ x $$ and $$ y $$ we can perform the regression.
 However this is long and tedious!
 We could make use of the technology already available to us and use some online regression calculators.
-For our purpose, we can use [this calculator](https://keisan.casio.com/exec/system/14059930754231) to find the values of \(A\) and \(B\).
+For our purpose, we can use [this calculator](https://keisan.casio.com/exec/system/14059930754231) to find the values of $$ A $$ and $$ B $$.
 We are going to input the first 20 data values from our dataset (dataset is included in the project folder).
-We get our values as \(A=1.057826806\) and \(B=0.0502770095\).
+We get our values as $$ A=1.057826806 $$ and $$ B=0.0502770095 $$.
 Using these values, we get the following graph.

 ![regression graph](/assets/signal-processing/regression.png)